ariel-frischer/RA.Aid-swe-bench/README.md

 * [X] Follow submission checklist with `SUBMISSION_MODE`.
 * [ ] Streaming/traj file generation is fine until ra-aid inner aider starts streaming.
 This becomes unreadable submission guidelines require readable traj files.
 * [ ] Logging setup needed.
+* [ ] Running with `MAX_THREADS = 1` seems to work more consistently as I'm seeing more `edited_files` in prediction files.
+  * Perhaps there is some related threading bug hard to see with the parallel log streaming.
+* [ ] Add proper .env file handling.
+At the moment the SHELL env config is used and can effect aider runtime.
+* [ ] Perhaps moving prediction files to another folder like OLD is better than checking it's `evaluated` field.
+Will require refactoring of `run_evals_on_dname`.
 * [ ] Fix `get_report` in report.py.
 Will fix the resolved status for
       each prediction file.
 Also gets more detailed report stat information for each instance.
-* [ ] Add proper .env file handling.
-At the moment the SHELL env config is used and can effect aider runtime.
-* [ ] Perhaps moving prediction files to another folder like OLD is better than checking it's `evaluated` field.
-Will require refactoring of `run_evals_on_dname`.
 * [ ] Aider repomap will regenerate a repomap for each attempt, not optimal.
 * [ ] We are not calculating costs for each attempt.
 Need a way to extract accurate costs in predictions json then compile them in evaluation.
 * [ ] Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
 Prefer `uv` as it seems much faster.